raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

   By default interface is interface: eth0 and we have to change it to our own i.e ens33

+4. Make to sure the defualt rule path for the suricata, default rule in suricata is : default-rule-path: /var/lib/suricata/rules How to search for that in suricata.yaml, in nano simple press the ctl+w and search for rule-path and hit enter:
+  rule-files:
+    - suricata.rules

 Add the following configuration to the /var/ossec/etc/ossec.conf file of the Wazuh agent.
 This allows the Wazuh agent to read the Suricata logs file:
 <ossec_config>
   <localfile>